nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 The Serial LTE Modem (SLM) application can be used to emulate a stand-alone LTE modem on the nRF9160.

+The SLM application adds proprietary AT commands running on the application processor so they are complementary to the AT Commands found in nRF91 `AT Commands Reference Guide`_ which are modem specific.

 See the subpages for how to use the application, how to extend it, and information on the supported AT commands.

 .. toctree::